krishaamer/green-filter-research/research/literature/sustainability.md

     generated by wind power and solar; the remainder is covered by a backup technology.”

--   Make commerce more transparent

 -   **Important: “creating sustainability trust in companies in realtime”**

+-   @howardPotentialIntegrateBlue2017 argues Oceans play crucial role in carbon capture.

 #### Social Cost of Carbon {#social-cost-of-carbon}

--   @rennertComprehensiveEvidenceImplies2022: Carbon price should be
-    3,6x higher.

--   @stanforduniversityProfessorsExplainSocial2021: “the cost of the
-    damages created by one extra ton of carbon dioxide emissions”

--   @kornekSocialCostCarbon2021 and @zhenSimpleEstimateSocial2018
+@kornekSocialCostCarbon2021 and @zhenSimpleEstimateSocial2018 suggest
-    suggest “The (Social Cost of Carbon) SCC measures the additional damage caused by an extra unit of emissions” with variations between countries (@tolSocialCostCarbon2019) and regions
+“The (Social Cost of Carbon) SCC measures the additional damage caused by an extra unit of emissions” with variations between countries (@tolSocialCostCarbon2019) and regions (@wangMeasurementChinaProvincial2022).
-    (@wangMeasurementChinaProvincial2022).
+@stanforduniversityProfessorsExplainSocial2021 defines the social cost of carbon “the cost of the damages created by one extra ton of carbon dioxide emissions”

--   @sternCarbonNeutralEconomy2022 reports carbon-neutral economy needs
-    higher CO2 prices.
+@sternCarbonNeutralEconomy2022 reports carbon-neutral economy needs higher CO2 prices. @rennertComprehensiveEvidenceImplies2022: Carbon price should be 3,6x higher that it is currently (2022).

--   @howardPotentialIntegrateBlue2017 argues Oceans play crucial role in carbon capture.

--   @ritzGlobalCarbonPrice2022 says Carbon prices are highly asymmetric.

--   @linOpportunitiesTackleShortlived2022 says, apart from CO2,
-    reduction of other atmospheric pollutants, such as non-CO2 greenhouse gases (GHGs) and short-lived climate pollutants (SLCPs) is required for climate stability.
+@ritzGlobalCarbonPrice2022 argues optimal CO2 prices could be highly asymmetric, low in some countries and high (above the social cost of CO2) in countries where production is very polluting.

--   As shown in the Phillipines by @chengAssessingEconomicLoss2022, with increasing extreme weather events, “businesses are more likely to emerge in areas where infrastructure is resilient to climate hazards”.
+As shown in the Phillipines by @chengAssessingEconomicLoss2022, with increasing extreme weather events, “businesses are more likely to emerge in areas where infrastructure is resilient to climate hazards”.

--   @jerrettSmokeCaliforniaGreenhouse2022 says, In California,
-    “Wildfires are the second most important source of emissions in 2020” and “Wildfires in 2020 negate reductions in greenhouse gas emissions from other sectors.”
+@jerrettSmokeCaliforniaGreenhouse2022 says, In California, “Wildfires are the second most important source of emissions in 2020” and “Wildfires in 2020 negate reductions in greenhouse gas emissions from other sectors.”

+@linOpportunitiesTackleShortlived2022 says, apart from CO2, reduction of other atmospheric pollutants, such as non-CO2 greenhouse gases (GHGs) and short-lived climate pollutants (SLCPs) is required for climate stability.

 -   @wangMultimodelAssessmentClimate2022: Quantifying climate damage
     proposes scenarios of climate damage.

 ### Provenance and Traceability {#provenance-and-traceability}

--   200 million PCs sold every year personalized AI, meta glasses understand your context. sense and reconstruct the world around you and to understand the context in which you’re using your device.sense and reconstruct the world around you and to understand the context in which you’re using your device.
-Make suggestions and take action proactively to help you get things done — ideally, so seamlessly that you may not even notice.neuroscience co-adaptation of the interface. your future devices will learn and adapt to you as you use them.
+-   200 million PCs sold every year
 -   @RealityLabsResearch2022
--   App shows traceability!!
 -   @katiegustafsonWhyTracingSeafood2022 **“Uniform traceability system
     for the entire supply chain.”**
 -   @munozCarbonFootprintEconomic2023 Is there such a thing as